-Chrsyler Center 143 Chrysler Center Ann Arbor, Michigan, 48109-2092 As a result, students leave Michigan prepared for leadership roles in traditional engineering functions as well as in business, medicine, law and teaching.
+Chrysler Center 143 Chrysler Center Ann Arbor, Michigan, 48109-2092 College offers future engineers an unparalleled range of opportunities.
+As a result, students leave Michigan prepared for leadership roles in traditional engineering functions as well as in business, medicine, law and teaching.

 The College's faculty is composed of scholars who are among the best in their fields, including 60 National Science Foundation Career Award recipients and 21 current or emeritus faculty members of the National Academy of Engineering.
-Faculty research possibilities are expanded by the University's 19 schools, colleges and divisions.
-Interdisciplinary research is a hallmark of Michigan Engineering, particularly between the College and the schools of Medicine, Business, and Information.
-(Michigan is one of only two universities in the nation with top-ranked engineering, medical and business schools.)
+Faculty research possibilities are expanded by the University's 19 schools and colleges.
+Interdisciplinary research is a hallmark of Michigan Engineering, particularly between the College and the schools of Medicine, Business and Information.
+(Michigan is one of only three universities in the nation with top-ranked engineering, medical and business schools.)
 This research and other research within the College make a practical difference in society.
 The College's Technology Transfer Office works closely with faculty to put research into the hands of people.